 During the 2015 season, Nagy helped lead the Wildcats to a 14-6-2 record, the second best record of all-time for Arizona Soccer.
 It allowed the team to make its fourth trip to the NCAA tournament, where the Cats advanced to the Round of 16 by topping Northern Colorado and Santa Clara in the first two rounds, respectively.

-Nagy assisted in guiding the Wildcats to an 11-8-2 record, the second-highest win total in Arizona Soccer history.
+Nagy assisted in guiding the Wildcats to an 11-8-2 record, the third-highest win total in Arizona Soccer history in 2014.
 Arizona made it to the NCAA Tournament for the third time in school history and advanced to the second round after beating Oklahoma State on the road in a thrilling first round game.

 In his first season at Arizona, Nagy helped coach the Wildcats to a 9-7-4 record, while competing in the Pac-12 Conference that is considered the toughest conference in the NCAA.
 The 3-0-3 start for the Wildcats was the best since 1994, which was the program’s inaugural year.

 Specializing on the defensive side, Nagy helped coach senior goalkeeper Gabby Kaufman to lead the Pac-12 in saves for three-straight weeks during the season.
 Kaufman also concluded the season leading the conference in saves with 105 and a save percentage of .820 while averaging 5.25 saves per match.

 image 48In 2012 while coaching at SFA, the Ladyjacks posted a 17-4-0 overall record while winning all eight of its Southland Conference (SLC) games and a perfect 7-0-0 at home while the squad advanced to the NCAA Tournament.
 In 2011, Nagy was part of the SFA coaching staff that led the squad to a 15-3-1 overall record, a 9-0 league record and the SLC regular-season title.